papertraderdev/papertraderdev/README.md

 # Hi there, I'm @papertraderdev! 👋

 Welcome to my GitHub profile!
 I'm the developer of **PaperTradr**, a Chrome extension that lets you simulate meme coin trading across various platforms.
-Dive into the world of trading without risking a single lamport! 🚀
+Dive into the world of trading without risking a single sat! 🚀

+---

+## Why I Created PaperTradr 💡

+I saw the need for a realistic and fun meme coin trading simulator that others could use and learn from.
+After hearing others talk about it and seeing one person live stream without a product, I thought, "Why not actually build it first?"
+I'm also tired of seeing AI larp projects and wanted to create something truly useful for the community.

+I am not going to just Dox myself unless you retire me, but I have 20+ years of dev and tech lead experience at both startups and a fortune 50.
+The goal is to purchase 5% of the coin at the launch and sell of 2-5% at various levels (TBD - up for ideas from community on best path).
+There will be no nuking or dumping of the chart from myside.

+### How It Will Launch 🚀

+- **Token Launch**: PaperTradr will initially launch alongside a token on pump.fun.
+- **Repository Access**: After the token reaches a certain market cap (probably lower than you'd expect), I'll make the repository public.
+Anyone will be able to download and use the extension.
+- **Chrome Web Store**: Once the token reaches an even higher market cap, I'll purchase a developer account and officially publish PaperTradr to the Chrome Web Store.

 ---

 ## My Project: PaperTradr 📈

 **PaperTradr** is a simulation tool designed to make meme coin trading fun, educational, and risk-free!
 It currently supports trading on Photon (phase 1) and will expand to BullX and GmGn (phase 2).
 Let's take a look at its features: